 Until I got home.

-What could be better than a $1.00 wood cutting board from Dollar Tree?
+What could be better than a $1.00 wood-cutting board from Dollar Tree?

 A free cutting board.

-When I returned home from Dollar Tree, I remembered that Sweet Shark was received a Christmas gift box from one of his clients.
+When I returned home from Dollar Tree, I remembered that Sweet Shark had received a Christmas gift box from one of his clients.
 Inside were three sets of goodies for a charcuterie board.
 Each contained salami, cheese, crackers, and mustard.
 And guess what all these goodies were on?

-We don’t need anymore cutting boards to use in the kitchen.
+We don’t need any more cutting boards to use in the kitchen.
 But guess who is confiscating them for decorative projects?